Post-Incorporation Compliances under Companies ACT 2013

 Step 4: Now fill in the AO or Assessing Officer Code.

-Step 5: Upload copies of the required documentation and should pay the required fees for the same.
+Step 5: Upload copies of the required documentation, and pay the necessary fees for the same.

-Step 6: Now an Acknowledgement Number will be received which can be used for tracking the status of the PAN Application.
+Step 6: Now, an Acknowledgment Number will be received, which can be used to track the status of the PAN Application.

 Step 7: The company should attach the certificate of incorporation and NOC (No Objection Certificate) from the Ministry of Corporate Affairs (MCA).